Education

 Yemen is also hard-hit by a serious humanitarian crisis.
 And more so following 8 years of internal conflict, in spite of a brief truce that lasted from April to October 2022.
 Indeed the violence has not stopped altogether; and fallouts from the war continue to affect its citizens.

-To make matters worse, the Yemeni authorities have continued to impose serious restrictions on access to humanitarian assistance by the people in dire need.
-These restrictions have even devolved into kidnappings, car hijacking and unlawful detention of humanitarian personnel.
+To make matters worse, the Yemeni authorities have continued to impose serious restrictions on access to humanitarian assistance by people in dire need.
+These restrictions have even devolved into kidnappings, car hijacking, and unlawful detention of humanitarian personnel.

 Syria

 Hafez al-Assad, the then-president of Syria died in 2000, and his son Bashar took over power.
-For the next 11 years, Syrians witnessed a deteriorating quality of life in the face of widespread corruption, repression by the government, and rising unemployment.
-When the citizens came out on a peaceful protest against government tyranny in March 2011, Bashar Al-Assad mandated his security forces to go all out to crush the dissidents.
+For the next 11 years, Syrians witnessed a deteriorating quality of life.
+There was widespread corruption, repression by the government, and rising unemployment.
+The the citizens came out on a peaceful protest against government tyranny in March 2011.
+Unfortunately, Bashar Al-Assad mandated his security forces to go all out to crush the dissidents.

 More than half a million Syrians have died ever since the war began.
 The deaths included those directly impacted by the war; and those who were victims of arrest and torture by the government.